Page last updated:

 Translates simple HTTP POST requests from the Executor into complex multipart-form uploads for the Cloud Controller

-Refer to the CC-Uploader repo on GitHub for more information.
+Refer to the CC-Uploader repository on GitHub for more information.

 - This “blobstore” serves static assets that can include general-purpose App Lifecycle binaries and application-specific droplets and build artifacts.

-Refer to the File Server repo on GitHub for more information.
+Refer to the File Server repository on GitHub for more information.

 - Brokers connections between SSH clients and SSH servers running inside instance containers

 Provides the Cloud Controller with information about currently running LRPs to respond to

 ActualLRPactivity for crashes and reports them the Cloud Controller